Human-Centered Supervision for Sentiment Analysis in Telugu: A Systematic Inquiry Beyond Accuracy: Dataset Statistics

 \subsection{Annotation Statistics and Interpretation}

-Our final dataset consists of 44.99\% neutral, 26.64\% positive, and 28.37\% negative instances.
-It has been annotated by a large group with varying levels of contribution.
-For an overview, we refer readers to Figure \ref{annotator_vs_annotations}.
+Our final dataset consists of 45.42\% neutral, 26.84\% positive, and 27.74\% negative instances, annotated by a large set of annotators with varying levels of contribution; additional details are provided in Appendix~\ref{stat}.
+Inter-annotator agreement was measured using Krippendorff’s Alpha ($\alpha$) and Fleiss’s Kappa ($\kappa$) \citep{gwet2014handbook}.
+For the three-class sentiment setting, we obtain $\alpha = 0.4706$ and $\kappa = 0.4705$.

-To assess label consistency among annotators, we measured inter-rater reliability using Krippendorff’s Alpha ($\alpha$) and Fleiss’s Kappa ($\kappa$) \citep{gwet2014handbook}.
-When considering all three classes, the agreement scores were $\alpha = 0.4797$ and $\kappa = 0.4796$, indicating moderate agreement.
+Interpreting agreement coefficients in multi-class settings is less straightforward than in binary tasks, and commonly used qualitative labels (e.g., “moderate” or “strong”) are primarily derived from binary or near-binary scenarios \citep{mchugh2012interrater}.
+For this reason, we avoid assigning threshold-based qualitative interpretations to these values.
+Notably, the observed agreement is consistent with prior methodologically comparable studies; for example, \citet{mathew2021hatexplain} report a Krippendorff’s $\alpha$ of 0.46 for a three-class social-media annotation task with inherent ambiguity, which also incorporates human-annotated rationales alongside labels.

-However, we acknowledge that the Neutral class may introduce semantic ambiguity, especially when sentences exhibit overlapping sentiment cues.
-To account for this, we recalculated agreement after excluding Neutral-labelled sentences, which resulted in a substantially higher $\alpha = 0.8992$.
+To provide a more interpretable view of annotator consistency, as suggested by prior work emphasizing complementary agreement analyses beyond summary coefficients~\citep{mchugh2012interrater}, we additionally report the cumulative distribution of pairwise agreement among annotators (Figure~\ref{annotator_match_percentage}).
+The distribution shows that approximately 80\% of annotators agree with the remaining annotators on more than 82\% of instances, and nearly all annotators exceed a 75\% agreement level, indicating that disagreement is concentrated in a relatively small subset of instances.

-This suggests that annotator agreement is much stronger when distinguishing strictly between Positive and Negative sentiment.
-To further illustrate the distribution of annotator agreement levels, we refer readers to Figure~\ref{annotator_match_percentage}, which presents the cumulative distribution of how often one annotator agrees with the other two.
-As shown, ~80\% of annotators exhibit agreement levels above 82\%, indicating a high degree of consistency across most of the dataset.
-However, a certain portion of the data remains ambiguous, likely due to the inherently \textit{fuzzy} boundaries between sentiment categories, particularly in distinguishing Neutral sentiment from positive or negative classes.
+Finally, when collapsing the task to a binary sentiment setting by excluding neutral instances, agreement increases substantially to $\alpha = 0.8928$, indicating strong consistency when sentiment polarity is unambiguous.
+Taken together, the binary agreement, the agreement distribution in the three-class setting, and consistency with prior work support the reliability of the annotation process for capturing nuanced sentiment distinctions in Telugu.